astronomer-integrations/analytics.js-integration-sailthru/readme.md

 });
 ```

 The name of the opt-in template must match the public name of a template previously configured in [Sailthru's UI](https://my.sailthru.com/templates-list).
+Any additional properties from `event.properties` sent with the event will be mapped to `vars` as template vars that are accessible within the opt-in template.

 ### gdprDoNotTrack